 Custom method only works if your account has been configured to use custom cookie handling.
 Contact Cello Support to enable it.

-Utilize the Attribution Library's JavaScript API to dynamically inform it when a visitor has consented to cookie storage.
+Utilize the Attribution JS JavaScript API to dynamically inform it when a visitor has consented to cookie storage.
 This method offers full control over the timing of cookie storage, allowing you to align it with your user consent process.

 allowCookies